dead-claudia/http-response-bundles/README.md

 Individual files may be compressed using `Content-Encoding` in the response header frame as applicable.

-The first file whose request matches the browser's request is used as the main document.
+The first file whose request pattern (between `:path`/`:pattern`, `:method`, and `Vary`'d headers) matches the browser's request is used as the main document.
 It's highly recommended to make this first, but this is not required.
 If the main document doesn't match any header, the browser proceeds as if it 404'd.

 Path patterns can be specified using the pseudo-header `:pattern` inside request headers.
 Multiple templates can be matched by simply repeating this pseudo-header.
+The `:path` header must still be provided if a `:pattern` is provided, as it represents the canonical location.
+And likewise, the path must match at least one pattern if any are present.

 > SPAs can use this to perform dynamic matching for the main document.